 Supporting vulnerable families in the NT and SA

-To keep children in vulnerable Northern Territory and South Australian families happy, healthy, safe, strong and out of the child protection system.
+To improve the health and safety of children living in the Northern Territory and South Australia, and support their families to be happy, healthy, safe, strong and out of the child protection system.

 Who we worked with

 The Australian Government Department of Social Services funded us to develop the Intensive Family Support Service (IFSS) program.
 We delivered and are evaluating this program with the following key agency partners:

 - NPY Women’s Council

 - Sunrise Health Service Aboriginal Corporation

 What we did

 We designed the evidence-informed Intensive Family Support Service (IFSS) program for vulnerable Indigenous and non-Indigenous families with children aged 12 and under.
 We also designed a structure for how services under the program could be delivered.